Dev-Opeyemi/Dev-opeyemi/README.md

 - JavaScript
 - Git & GitHub

-## 📌 Projects
+## 📌 Key Projects

-### 🔹 Quiz App
-A quiz application built with HTML CSS & JavaScript.
+🔹 Quiz App: A quiz application built with HTML CSS & JavaScript.
-- Accepts user input
-- Tracks score
-- Structured using reusable logic
+🔹 My personal website (incomplete): my personal website using HTML CSS & javaScript.
+🔹 Youtube: a clone of the youtube layout using HTML & CSS.

 ### 🔹 More projects coming...